tmcgilchrist/ghuntley/content/notes/agile-ceremonies.md

 - do you need help from someone? ask
 - how could folks help you? share
-- are we going to meet the sprint commitment? any concerns or risks
+- are we going to meet the sprint commitment? identify concerns or risks